marcindulak/vagrant-ceph-rbd-tutorial-centos7/README.md

 Description
 -----------

-Configures Ceph "Luminous" cluster consisting of 3 CentOS 7 nodes and presents a Rados Block Device (RBD) to a CentOS 7 client.
+Configures Ceph "kraken" cluster consisting of 3 CentOS 7 nodes and presents a Rados Block Device (RBD) to a CentOS 7 client.

 Tested on Ubuntu 14.04 host.